 Discuss your accident with our attorneys today – call (800) 980-6905.

 Strong electrical currents run throughout machinery without many of us realizing it.
 Even basic office equipment, such as a printer or shredder, can spark and cause a serious electrocution injury.
 Supervisors of workspaces and maintenance crews, especially on industrial sites where equipment often carries a charge powerful enough to be fatal, must continually be on alert for frayed wiring, damaged plugs, and defective machinery.
 If they neglect their duty to protect their workers, someone may suffer a permanent injury.

 Electrocution for just a split second can cause:

 - Third-degree burns

 - Organ failure

-Depending on the health of the victim or the energy behind the shock, an electrocution can be fatal.
-In such circumstances, our Orange County attorneys can help you file a wrongful death claim to help cover the costs related to your loved one’s passing.
+Depending on the health of the victim or the amount of energy behind the shock, electrocution can be fatal.
+In such circumstances, our Orange County electrocution injury attorneys can help you file a wrongful death claim to help cover the costs related to your loved one’s passing.

 Common Causes of Workplace Electrocutions